zem360/cloud-gallery/README.md

-# Art Pipeline - Daily Art Showcase
+# Cloud Gallery - Daily Dose of Art

 A serverless data pipeline that fetches artwork from the Art Institute of Chicago API daily and displays them on a static website hosted on AWS S3.